emojicode/emojicode.github.io/README.md

 $defined-rule$-> $rule$
 ```

-All rule names must always be enclosed in `$` signs while the rule being defined
+All rule names must always be enclosed in `$` signs, while the rule being
-is closed with `$->` instead of just a `$`.
+defined is closed with `$->` instead of just a `$`.

-The documentation compiler parses all rules and adds hyperlinks and warns of
+The documentation compiler parses all rules, adds hyperlinks and warns of
-undefined oder unreachable rules.
+undefined or unreachable rules.